shawngraham/cdh2020/content/en/tutorials/github.md

 ---

-8. Add me as a collaborator to this and subsequent **private** repositories:
+8. Add me as a collaborator to this repository:

 ![manage access](/images/github/add-user-to-private-repo-1.png)